gabrielsoltz/rawsec/README.md

 Executes Burp scan across public targets.

-You need to have an Enterprise/Profesional Burp license to use this plugin and enable REST Api (user Options -> Misc -> Rest API)
+You need to have an Enterprise/Profesional Burp license to use this plugin and enable REST Api (user Options -> Misc -> Rest API).
+You need to configure `SERVER_URL` and `API_KEY`.

+You can also configure `options` for Burp options scans.
+You can generate this json by using the Burp Library and then exporting.

 #### Examples